 - 1. Set the ISO below 400. - 2.
-Set your camera to Aperture priority (usually abbreviated A or AV), and set the aperture for the scene, based on the depth of field you are trying to achieve or other considerations. - 3.
+Set your camera to Aperture priority, and set the aperture for the scene, based on the depth of field you are trying to achieve or other considerations. - 3.
 Set your camera to Auto Exposure Bracketing (AEB).
-If you are not familiar with the AEB functionality of your camera, see the Automatic Exposure Bracketing Setup page or consult your camera's manual. - 4.
+If you are not familiar with the AEB functionality of your camera, see the Automatic Exposure Bracketing Setup page or consult your camera's manual... - 4.
 Using the AEB option, set the EV spacing to +/- 2 EV if your camera supports it, otherwise to the highest EV spacing it supports. - 5.
-Switch your camera to spot metering mode.
-Aim the camera at the darkest area of the scene and make note of the shutter speed.
+Switch your camera's to spot metering mode.
+Aim the camera at the darkest area of the scene and adjust the shutter speed until your camera indicates a correct exposure.
 This will be the shutter speed for your most overexposed photo.

-- 6. Aim the camera at the brightest area of the scene (avoiding sun reflections and bare light bulbs) and make note of the shutter speed.
-This will be the shutter speed for your most underexposed photo. - Optional: To check the shutter speeds you just measured, it is a good idea to take a photo for each meter reading and look at the camera's histogram.
+- 6. Aim the camera at the brightest area of the scene and adjust the shutter speed until your camera indicates a correct exposure.
+This will be the shutter speed for your most underexposed photo. - 7.
+[Optional]: To check the shutter speeds you just measured, it is a good idea to take a photo for each meter reading and look at the camera's histogram.
 If the histogram graph touches the left side, this indicates that there is lost shadow information.
-If the graph touches the right side, this indicates burned out highlights. - 7.
-Using this HDR Exposure Calculator enter the shutter speeds you measured in Steps 5 and 6. - 8.
-Switch the camera to Manual mode and Set the Shutter Speed determined by the HDR Exposure Calculator for the first bracketed set. - 9.
-Select the Continuous Shooting mode on the camera and release the shutter to take the first set of bracketed photos. - 10.
+If the graph touches the right side, this indicates burned out highlights. - 8.
+Using this HDR Exposure Calculator enter the shutter speeds you measured in Steps 5 and 6. - 9.
+Switch the camera to Manual mode and Set the Shutter Speed determined by the HDR Exposure Calculator for the first bracketed set. - 10.
+Select the Continuous Shooting mode on the camera and release the shutter to take the first set of bracketed photos. - 11.
 Take the other photos or bracketed photos determined by the HDR Exposure Calculator, if any.

-It may be necessary to use a tripod if you cannot cover the range with just one bracketed set.
+Note that you will need to use a tripod if you cannot cover the range with just one bracketed set.